PEOPLE-INSIDE/people-inside/README.md

 `\projects\arduino` - Include two type of our Arduino source code (Classification / Random Forest)

-`\projects\mobile_app` - Include our Android mobile application for display the number of people
+`\projects\mobile_app` - Include our Android mobile application for display the number of people.

 `\projects\3d_modeling` - Include our 3d model chassis for Arduino and ultrasonic sensors.